jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/docs/lab1/README.md

 ## Prerequisites
 A SAAS Instance of JFrog.
 This will be provided as part of your enrollment to the Training class.

-### Step1 - Add the repositories to the Indexed Resources
+### Step1 - Add the Repositories and Builds to the Indexed Resources

 - Login to your saas instance **{{instance_name}}**.jfrog.io with  your admin credentials